ngesa254/Liquid-Sigfox-Workshop/Edge/README.md

  c.
 GND.
 Ground pins.

  d.
 IOREF.
 This pin on the Arduino/Genuino board provides the voltage reference with which the microcontroller operates.
 A properly configured shield can read the IOREF pin voltage and select the appropriate power source or enable voltage translators on the outputs to work with the 5V or 3.3V.

+  * Tx power of a device

+The maximum power that can be radiated by a device using the 868 MHz sub-band band in Europe (and other territories compliant with the ETSI EN 300 220 regulation) is 25 mW (14 dBm) ERP.

+Since this is radiated power, it already includes the antenna gain.

  - Memory (ATmega328P)